linode/apl-docs/docs/get-started/post-install-steps.md

 Use the following command to get the logs of the installer job:

 ```
-kubectl logs jobs/otomi -n default -f
+kubectl logs jobs/apl-apl -n default -f
 ```

 ## Step 2 (optional): Add the auto generated CA to your keychain

-Otomi by default automatically generates a CA. The generated CA is of course not trusted on your local machine.
+When APL is installed without DNS, APL automatically generates a CA. The generated CA is not trusted on your local machine.
 Here are some options to prevent you from clicking away lots of security warning in your browser:

 1. In the left menu of the console, click on "Download CA"
 2. Double click the downloaded CA.crt or add the CA to your keychain on Mac using the following command: